advaitkumar3107/advaitkumar3107.github.io/_pages/projects.md

 <br />

 #### Improved Regularisation for Automatic Data Augmentation (Research Project - Ongoing)
 Learning from visual observations is a challenging problem in Reinforcement Learning.
 Although CNNs have proven to be quite successful, the method still fails on Data efficiency and Generalization to new environments.
 The DrAC model proposes 2 regularisation terms for the policy and value functions over RAD which achieves state-of-the-art results on the Procgen benchmarks.
 We will be looking at setting up a baseline on Procgen benchmarks ourselves and extend it further by using different algorithms for selecting the appropriate augmentation, and also practically experiment and find out best regularization functions for policy and value functions to optimize performance.

-<button class="button button2" onclick="{{site.url}}/assets/pdf/ada_slides.pdf" type="button">Slides</button> <button class="button button2" onclick="{{site.url}}/assets/pdf/ada_report.pdf" type="button">Report</button>
+[Slides]({{site.url}}/assets/pdf/ada_slides.pdf) [Report]({{site.url}}/assets/pdf/ada_report.pdf)

 <br />